 Croagh Patrick, about an hour farther south from Achill, has been a pilgrimage site for centuries.
 Legend has it that St. Patrick fasted at its summit for forty days in 441 AD, and to this day there’s a small chapel at the top where pilgrims can light a candle and say a prayer.
 Most walkers, though, climb the 2,500-foot (765-meter) mountain for the views across beautiful Clew Bay, which is dotted with some 200 islands and surrounded by the undulating mountains of County Mayo.
 The ascent is steep and the stony path shifts beneath the feet, but the views—and the bragging rights—are worth the effort.
 It’s one of the most popular things to do in this region.
 Allow 4–5 hours.

 You can’t come to Ireland without trying a dram of the country’s famous whiskey, once the most popular spirit in the world and today growing again as an industry.
 One of the most popular places on the Wild Atlantic Way for a taste is Dingle, three and a half hours south of the Cliffs of Moher in County Kerry.
-This artisan distillery produces a triple-distilled single malt whiskey in small batches, as well as a gin and a vodka.
-The distillery tour, offered at least twice daily year-round, is a great introduction to whiskeymaking and you’ll see the production process from start to finish.
+The town's artisan distillery produces a triple-distilled single malt whiskey in small batches, as well as a gin and a vodka.
+The distillery tour is a great introduction to whiskeymaking, allowing visitors to see the production process from start to finish.
 Afterward, hit the pubs of Dingle Town (lively O’Sullivan’s Courthouse Pub always has a warm welcome), where you’ll find a range of labels to try, as well as plenty of Guinness and live traditional music.

 Off the tip of the Iveragh Peninsula in County Kerry, two hours south of Dingle, the two Skellig Islands appear like dinosaurs’ teeth amid the swell of the Atlantic.
 Take a day tour out from Portmagee with Casey’s Skellig Island Tours to land on Skellig Michael, the larger of the two islands and home to a monastery built in the 7th or 8th century.
 Climbing that structure's vertiginous steps, you’ll wonder how people back then could have constructed anything at all here, least of all a complex of beehive-like stone domes that would have housed around 15 monks.
 You might recognize the place from Star Wars: The Last Jedi, which used the isle as the setting for Luke Skywalker’s self-imposed exile.
 Perhaps the best thing out here is the view out to Little Skellig nature reserve, home to some 50,000 gannets.
 There's a good chance of seeing puffins, too.

 The waters of western Ireland are some of the best in the world for whale spotting, with minke whales, fin whales, and humpbacks all making appearances between late spring and early winter.
 Drive on to Baltimore in County Cork (3 hours) and head out on the Holly Jo with Cork Whale Watch.
-You’re almost certain to see dolphins as well as grey seals and all manner of seabirds.
-Skipper Colin really knows the waters, so your chance of locating those sometimes-elusive whales is pretty good, and if you do spot a humpback, some photogenic acrobatics often follow—they are said to breach as a form of communication with each other.
+You’re almost certain to see dolphins as well as grey seals and all manner of seabirds, and your chances of locating those sometimes-elusive whales are pretty good, too.
+If you do spot a humpback, some photogenic acrobatics often follow—they are said to breach as a form of communication with each other.

 The Wild Atlantic Way ends an hour eastward along the coast of Cork in delightful Kinsale.
 This picturesque town sits at the head of a sheltered harbor and has long been a prosperous trading post.
 Today that harbor means great local seafood, so no visit here is complete without a proper fish supper.
 Take a stroll around town first, checking out the tower-house Desmond Castle and the two forts of James and Charles.
 Charles Fort is one of the best examples of a 17th-century star-shaped fort in the world.
 You’ll work up an appetite for local calamari, oysters, mussels, and lobster—one of the best places for those is the appropriately named Fishy Fishy.